Bleschke/IOT-Geiger-Counter/README.md

 - Update 8/9/2017:  Formed project idea
 - Update 8/11/2017: Geiger Counter built
 - Update 8/12/2017: Merge and custom code completed!
 Adafruit Parts built.
 Working Release!
-- 8/13/2017 - Further modified and simplified code.
+- Update 8/13/2017: Further modified and simplified code.

 NOTE: Personal webpage not yet implemented.
 This may be done in the future.